-Criticism.
 I hate the attacking behaviors of others.
 Feedback is great but when others use evaluation vs description, or when others try to control and act superior is enough to make the hairs on your skin stand up.
 So how does one respond non-defensively to criticism?
 It would be great if we all communicated supportively with one another.
 But what do you do when the critic’s comments are on target?
-Despite the accuracy of your critic, it is hard not to lash out with a counter attack or withdraw non-assertively from the attacker.
-Neither of these two responses resolve the situation or are very effective.
-Top 5 Practices in Responding to Criticism
+Despite the accuracy of your critic, it is hard not to lash out with a counter-attack or withdraw non-assertively from the attacker.
+Neither of these two responses resolves the situation or are very effective.
+5 Quick Tips in Responding to Criticism

 1. Seek More Information